influxdata/docs-v2/content/v2.0/organizations/members/view-members.md

     {{< nav-icon "settings" >}}

-* Click on the name of an organization, then select the **Members** tab.
+* Click the name of an organization, then select the **Members** tab.
 The list of organization members appears.

 ## View members of organization using the influx CLI